tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/控制台指南/模板管理/音视频转码模板_intl_en.md

 >?
->- You can view **preset** TESHD transcoding templates in [Template Management > Audio/Video Transcoding Templates](https://console.cloud.tencent.com/mps/templates?tab=tehd) of the MPS console.
+>- You can view **preset** TSC transcoding templates in [Template Management > Audio/Video Transcoding Templates](https://console.cloud.tencent.com/mps/templates?tab=tehd) of the MPS console.
 >- If the container format is set to MP4, FLV, or HLS, video parameters are required.

 Templates created are displayed in the template list.
 You can filter, view, edit, or delete custom templates, but preset templates can be viewed only, not edited or deleted.